Audi A6 saloon review

 Every version of the Audi A6 features not one but three screens in the front.
 Audi’s Virtual Cockpit digital dials are standard and impressive in their execution, while the main infotainment screen sits above a second touchscreen which you’ll use for climate control.

-We recommend the entry-level Sport trim, as the larger wheels of S Line, Black Edition and Vorsprung cars can make the car more uncomfortable over bumps.
+We recommend sticking to the entry-level Sport trim, as the larger wheels of S Line, Black Edition and Vorsprung cars can make the car more uncomfortable over bumps.
 Sport offers almost everything you might need, including LED headlights, sat nav, a rear-view camera, leather seats (heated in the front), two-zone climate control and DAB radio.

 The available engines all make use of 'mild-hybrid' technology, which allows the A6 to coast without the engine running.
 It'll then restart when acceleration is called for, and Audi claims at least a 5% efficiency increase from this system alone.